Castilleja integra: Cultivation

 Paintbrush flowers are a desirable species in gardens for their showy flowers and attraction of hummingbirds, but can be difficult to grow because of their dependence upon a host species and dislike of being transplanted.
 This means that plants grown for sale by nurseries must be grown with a compatible host plant in the same pot that will also be desirable to buyers.
-Orange paintbrush and desert paintbrush are two of the most tolerant species of garden conditions and being transplanted.
+Orange paintbrush and desert paintbrush (Castilleja chromosa) are two of the most tolerant species of garden conditions and being transplanted.
 The best survival rates for orange paintbrush when planted in pots are with fringed sagebrush, lemon sagewort, rubber rabbitbrush, pine-leaved penstemon, yellow sundrops, Blue Mountain buckwheat, or antelope sage.
 Among penstemon species, Penstemon strictus has some of the best survival rates.
 Distance from the host plant is also a factor, with the survival rate falling by more than 80% when placed at a distance of 4 centimeters instead of just 2 centimeters.
 Gardening sources often mention grasses as a host species for paintbrush flowers and Bouteloua gracilis is recommended by gardening books.
 Plants rarely survive being transplanted once established, and for this reason they are generally not moved in gardens or transplanted from the wild.

 Orange paintbrush is best suited to unproductive soils, ones without much organic material, that drain very well.
 They also have proven adaptable to parasitizing species from outside their native range, such as sheep fescue.
 Orange paintbrush will grow in areas as cold as USDA zone 4, minimum temperatures of -34.5 to -29 C and as warm as zone 8.